 If we strongly believe that the pupil would thrive at Stonyhurst and would contribute positively to the school community, we will endeavour to make a Stonyhurst education affordable for them.

 Bursaries are available to parents/guardians of children joining Stonyhurst from 11+ onwards (see the School’s Admissions Policy).
 On occasions, exceptions are made to this rule, with decisions being at the discretion of the Headmasters and Bursar.
-All bursaries are awarded at the discretion of the Governors, with the Headmasters, Bursar and the Clerk to the Governors being responsible for the management and coordination of the process.
+All bursaries are awarded at the discretion of the Headmasters and Bursar, with the Clerk to the Governors being responsible for the management and coordination of the process.

 The bursary application process

-Step 1 - Parents/guardians seeking a bursary are required to complete an online application form which seeks to establish the financial circumstances of the household.
+Step 2 - Parents/guardians are then required to complete an online application form (sent from the Bursar's Office) which seeks to establish the financial circumstances of the household.
 The completed forms, together with the necessary documentary evidence, are to be submitted to the Bursar within two weeks of the online form being issued.

-Step 3 - The Bursar and the Clerk to the Governors prepare a recommendation in accordance with the Stonyhurst confidential scale of awards which is considered with the Headmasters and a joint recommendation is then reached.
-There will be an expectation for all families to have met either the Heads of Schools or Head of Admissions as part of the application process.
+Step 4 - The Bursar and the Clerk to the Governors prepare a recommendation in accordance with the Stonyhurst confidential scale of awards which is considered with the Headmasters and a joint recommendation is then reached.
+There will be an expectation for all families to have met either the Heads of Schools or Director of Admissions as part of the application process.

-Step 4 - The joint recommendation is presented to the Bursary Committee for approval.
+Step 5 - The joint recommendation is presented to the Bursary Committee.

 In assessing a child’s suitability for the award of a bursary, attention will be given to the academic assessment results of each applicant but potential will also be considered as well as actual achievement.
 Bursary funds are limited and those judged most suitable will be given priority as those likely to gain most from the educational provision.
 Each pupil to whom support is offered must be, in the opinion of the respective Headmaster, likely to make sound academic progress following admission and possess the potential to develop the quality of his or her work and benefit from participation in the wider, extracurricular activities on offer at the school.
 In normal circumstances, each applicant should meet the school’s normal academic requirements.
 Previous school reports will be consulted for evidence of good behaviour.